 Please note that this reference manual is still under construction!
 Feel free to use the documentation but be aware we are still adding and editing content!

 Introduction to Fledermaus

 The Fledermaus package allows the import of a wide variety of data formats and creates richly featured 3D models.
 For examples: one can generate a simple 3D surface color banded by height; or a high-resolution satellite image can be draped over the same 3D surface producing a combined 3D model.
 Many objects can be visualized in the same 4D scene main visualization space, such as, two 3D surfaces show a shipping channel, one from before a dredging operation and one after the completed operation; add a model of the channel design and you have a complete, obvious representation of the design and the results of the dredging work all in a single 4D scene.
 Additional tools provide quantitative analysis such as queries to determine how much material was dredged.
-Data files produced in Fledermaus can be distributed to anyone along with an unlicensed Fledermaus which will act as a viewer, which provides a free interactive 3D viewer for these data sets.
+Data files produced in Fledermaus can be distributed to anyone along with an unlicensed Fledermaus Viewer version which provides a free interactive 3D viewer for these data sets.

 Fledermaus Reference Manual Table of Contents:

 - Fledermaus Interface